danilobml/FEM-interactive-rating-component/README.md

 ### Continued development

-I feel like I need a lot of practice with those UI elements (they still take me lomg time), and I appreciate tips and learning better ways of doing it.
+I feel like I need a lot of practice with those UI elements (they still take me long time), and I appreciate tips and learning better ways of doing it.

 ### Useful resources